Hilliard Beginning Band Program!

 - TIME: 4-8PM

 - Fittings are scheduled 15 minutes apart, but your fitting may take longer than 15 minutes.
-The average band fittings takes 20-30 minutes.
+The average band fittings takes 20-30 minutes, but can take longer if your child wants to try several different instruments.

-Click HERE to sign up for a THARP FITTING (link coming soon)
+Click THARP FITTING to sign up for a fitting time

 STATION BOUND